 The study of injectivity of operator systems and operator spaces led to surprisingly rich applications to the structure theory of operator algebras old and new.
-While the foundation of the theory goes back to the 1950s, one early breakthrough in this context is Arveson's result on the injectivity of $\cB(H)$ \cite{MR253059}.
-This, together with subsequent works by Choi and Effros \citelist{\cite{MR0376726}\cite{ce1}} among others, proved the field to be a fruitful framework at the intersection of abstract functional analysis and more ``applied'' fields such as quantum information.
+While the foundation of the theory goes back to the 1950s, one early breakthrough in this context is Arveson's result on the injectivity of $\cB(H)$~\cite{MR253059}.
+This, together with subsequent works by Choi and Effros~\citelist{\cite{MR0376726}\cite{ce1}} among others, proved the field to be a fruitful framework at the intersection of abstract functional analysis and more ``applied'' fields such as quantum information.

-Following this direction, Hamana took on systematic study of injectivity \citelist{\cite{h4}\cite{h1}\cite{h2}\cite{h3}\cite{MR2985658}}, defining and proving the existence and uniqueness of injective envelopes of operator systems, C$^*$-algebras, and C$^*$-dynamical systems with dynamics given by a discrete group, and more generally by a Hopf--von Neumann algebra.
-Roughly speaking, his construction builds on two parts: first is to embed a given object into a bigger injective object, then next is to construct a `smallest' injective one containing the original object as the image of minimal idempotent in a convex semigroup of completely positive maps acting on the injective one from the first step.
+Following this direction, Hamana took on systematic study of injectivity~\citelist{\cite{h4}\cite{h1}\cite{h2}\cite{h3}\cite{MR2985658}}, defining and proving the existence and uniqueness of injective envelopes of operator systems, $C^*$-algebras, and $C^*$-dynamical systems with dynamics given by a discrete group, and more generally by a Hopf--von Neumann algebra.
+Roughly speaking, his construction builds on two parts: the first is to show that the given object embeds into a bigger injective object, and the next is to show that a `smallest' injective one containing the original object is obtained as the image of minimal idempotent in a convex semigroup of completely positive maps acting on the injective one.

-In another direction, Furstenberg and his school studied the probabilistic notion of boundary actions of semisimple Lie groups \citelist{\cite{furstenberg1}\cite{moore}}, and more generally of locally compact groups \cite{MR365537}.
+In another direction, Furstenberg and his school studied the probabilistic notion of boundary actions of semisimple Lie groups~\citelist{\cite{furstenberg1}\cite{moore}}, and more generally of locally compact groups~\cite{MR365537}.
 A central object in their theory is the notion of a universal (initial) boundary action of $G$, now known as the Furstenberg boundary $\partial_F(G)$.
 In the case of a semisimple Lie group $G$, an important application of boundary theory is to the symmetric space $G/K$ corresponding to $G$, which appears through measure theoretic considerations on $\partial_F(G)$.
 Furstenberg also considered another kind of boundary, the Poisson boundary $B(G)$ of $G$, which shows up through the study of harmonic functions, and studied how $\partial_F(G)$ relates to $B(G)$.